nichannah/ocean-nudge/README.md

 # Use

+Follow the example steps below to nudge MOM or NEMO using ORAS4 monthly data.
+See [here](docs/NEMO_GODAS_pentad.md) for an example that nudges NEMO using GODAS pentad (5 daily) data.

 ## Step 1

 Download temperature and salinity fields from the GODAS or ORAS reanalysis dataset.
 Be sure to download GODAS in NetCDF format.
 Useful URLs: